opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 I think when I went back after the class, and I watched some sci-fi movies, I got pretty excited about the possibilities of what you can do with computers, rather than just office work.
 Maybe it's just me saying I don't like the traditional “office work” with computers.

-**Amanda Casari:** Do you like office work with computers now?
+**amanda casari:** Do you like office work with computers now?

 **Samson Goddy:** Yeah, yeah, because my job is part of it.
 Now I have to spend virtual science on spreadsheets, Google Docs, and some bunch of boolean as part of my job.
 Compared to when I was — when I was much more into, you know, use cases programming and some other tactical things rather than just office work.
 So yeah, one of the things I was running away from, it's like, something catching up with me now.
 Always learn as much as you can when you're much younger.

 ## An introduction to Linux through game parity

-**Amanda Casari:** I mean, speaking of learning things you can, while you're young, can you first describe your first encounters with open source, and a little bit of your early journey with it?
+**amanda casari:** I mean, speaking of learning things you can, while you're young, can you first describe your first encounters with open source, and a little bit of your early journey with it?

 **Samson Goddy:** Yeah, sure.
 Interestingly, when I became very tactical, I mean, when I saw computers from a tactical level.
 Luckily, for me, I got introduced to the tactical world of programming in I think as early as grade six, grade seven, I'm not sure when.
 And then that was true.
 Again, that was a little bit different, because I was not looking at the Windows computer, because I was kind of fed up with those things.
 I couldn't resonate with it at that point.